đź“ť

 Capitalization

-1. Use sentence case for titles and headlines.
+1. Use sentence case for titles and headlines on the blog.

 1. Capitalize brand names unless the brand name uses unusual capitalization (eBay, GitLab).
 In general, default to the preferred capitalization of the brand unless the entire brand name is lowercase.
 In these cases, capitalize the first letter (example: Reddit, Lego).